getnamingo/registry/docs/configuration.md

 }
 ```

+### 2.6.
+Scaling Your Database with ProxySQL

+To enhance the scalability and performance of your database, consider integrating [ProxySQL](https://proxysql.com/) into your architecture.
+ProxySQL is a high-performance, open-source proxy designed for MySQL, MariaDB, and other database systems, providing features like query caching, load balancing, query routing, and failover support.
+By acting as an intermediary between your application and the database, ProxySQL enables efficient distribution of queries across multiple database nodes, reducing latency and improving overall reliability, making it an excellent choice for scaling your database infrastructure.

 ## 3. In-Depth Configuration File Overview

 In this section, we provide a detailed overview of each configuration file used in the Namingo domain registry platform.
 Understanding these files is essential for customizing and optimizing your system according to your specific needs.
 We will walk you through the purpose of each file, key settings, and recommended configurations to ensure smooth operation and integration with other components of your setup.